HTML to PDF for .NET. Chromium precision or WebKit performance.

 A complete PDF toolkit.

-Everything you need to generate, secure, and customise PDFs — in a single NuGet package.
+Everything you need to generate, secure, split, and customize PDFs — and it all works the same way in CobaltPDF and CobaltPDF.WebKit.

-Full HTML5, CSS3, Flexbox, Grid, custom web fonts, and JavaScript — rendered pixel-perfectly as it appears in Chrome. @media print rules honoured.
+Full HTML5, CSS3, Flexbox, Grid, custom web fonts, and JavaScript — rendered by a real browser engine, Chromium or WebKit. @media print rules honored.

 Dynamic HTML headers and footers with page number tokens, dates, and fully custom templates.